nomadster/SOL/Readme.md

 The server has multiple _worker_ threads, each of which is responsible of handling a communication session with a single client.
-The session basically consist of request to update and/or retrieve information on a mutual-exclusively accessed graph, representing a network of roads, plus some authetication and error handling.
+These session basically consist of request to update and/or retrieve information on a mutual-exclusively accessed graph, representing a network of roads, plus some authetication and error handling.
 The communication is done via UNIX Sockets, using a pre-defined protocol.
 Once the _worker_ has validated the request, this is queued in a specific structure to be served later by a dedicated